Skip to main content

 Distinguished Professor; Board of Governors Professor; Member of the National Academy of Sciences

-In recent decades, first-principles methods of computational electronic-structure theory have provided extremely powerful tools for predicting the electronic and structural properties of materials, using only the atomic numbers of the atoms and some initial guesses at their coordinates as input.
-My principal interests are in applying such methods to study the dielectric, ferroelectric, piezoelectric, and
+In recent decades, first-principles methods of computational electronic-structure theory have provided extremely powerful tools for predicting the electronic and structural properties of materials, using only the atomic numbers of the

 Emil Yuzbashyan